 One of the ways I still managed to be productive at a much lower level of health/ability than I currently enjoy was to accept the reality that it was easier for me to work between 10pm and 3am.
 I have no idea why this was true, but it was.

-The ideological war within M.E is a waste of time & energy.
+I think the ideological war within M.E is an absolute waste of time and energy.
 You wouldn't buy a car without a gas pedal.
 You wouldn't by a car with the gas pedal fixed to the floor.
-In the absence of a biomedical magic bullet, modulating activity level seems a sensible way to try to manage M.E.
+In the absence of a biomedical magic bullet, inteligently and responsively modulating activity level is a sensible way to try to manage M.E.
 It has certainly worked wonders for me.

 There is hope.
-M.E patients often report improvement, sometimes quite considerable improvement.
+M.E patients often report improvement, sometimes considerable improvement.
 I think their illness may well still exist, but over time they've become better at managing it, responding to it and living with it.
-I wish all of you the very, very, best of luck.